 Table of Contents

-Epidemiology of Bradycardia and Tachycardia in Children
+Epidemiology of Cardiac Arrhythmia in Children

 Patients with increased intracranial pressure due to tumors or other obstructive lesions can present with hypertension and bradycardia, a sign of impending brain tonsillar herniation.

 Complete heart block in children can stem from an isolated disease or it can be a complication of structural heart disorders.
 A common cause of complete AV block is cardiac surgery; specifically, using catheter-alcohol ablation of the left ventricular wall to treat hypertrophic cardiomyopathy.
 Maternal history of systemic lupus erythematosus or scleroderma has also been linked to an increased risk of complete heart block in the offspring.
 Hypothyroidism should be excluded in any child presenting with bradycardia due to AV block.

 The most common cause of ventricular arrhythmia is ventricular fibrosis and scarring.
 The most common mechanisms for ventricular arrhythmia are reentrant arrhythmia or automatic ventricular pacemakers; observed, for example, in ventricular ectopic beats.
 Postoperative ventricular tachycardia can happen as a complication of any heart surgery involving the ventricles.
 Atrial arrhythmia is also caused by spontaneous depolarization and electrical automaticity of the myocardium.

 Although most patients with bradycardia are asymptomatic, common bradycardia symptoms include decreased cardiac output, presyncope, syncope, dizziness, confusion, and decreased exercise tolerance.